hexboltmq/hexboltmq/README.md

 ## Architecture Overview

-Hexbolt's architecture is designed for scalability and fault tolerance:
+HexboltMQ's architecture is designed for scalability and fault tolerance:

 - **Core**: Handles the main message queueing logic, including message routing, prioritization, and processing.
 - **Storage**: Manages both in-memory and persistent storage for queues, ensuring durability.